Liberty (advocacy group): Facial recognition

 In January 2017, Liberty launched a campaign calling for a 28-day statutory limit on immigration detention in the UK.

+Rights to protest

+Liberty has a campaign to defend the right to protest, including against new restrictions in the Public Order Act 2023 and related new law.

+It took action against Home Office regulations that sought to redefine certain powers under the Public Order Act 1986, as recently amended by the Police, Crime, Sentencing and Courts Act 2022, to apply to "more than minor" disruption in protests rather than just to "serious disruption".
+The Home Office argued that the meaning of "more than minor" was compatible with "serious".
+In May 2025, the Court of Appeal ruled that the two regulations issued were unlawful, because these meanings were incompatible.

 Organisation

 Liberty is both a non-profit company that employs staff and runs campaigns, and a member-based association.
 Both work closely with the Civil Liberties Trust.
 Liberty is divided into three organisations: